- Step 1. Earn a Bachelor’s Degree

 Online LLM in Dispute Resolution from ABA-accredited Straus Institute.
 Become an effective mediator in 12 months.
 JD required.

-If you want to craft a legal career without becoming a lawyer, another option is to pursue a master’s degree in legal studies, such as a on-campus or online Master of Legal Studies program.
-Earning an MLS helps professionals gain a working knowledge of U.S. law, and even a specific area, without going through all the steps necessary to become a lawyer.
+If you want to craft a legal career without becoming a lawyer, another option is to pursue a master’s degree in legal studies, such as an on-campus or online Master of Legal Studies program.
+Earning an MLS helps professionals gain a working knowledge of U.S. law and even a specific area without going through all the steps necessary to become a lawyer.